Indigenous Knowledges

 From 2026, Discovery units will become a required part of all Murdoch University degrees.
 The following Indigenous Knowledges units have been approved as university-wide Discovery units:

-Why study Indigenous Knowledges at Murdoch?
+Why study Indigenous Knowledges at Murdoch University?

-Your studies will cover topics including Indigenous history, contemporary culture and approaches to social and emotional wellbeing, as well as the intersection between Western and Indigenous sciences, and how students can tackle diverse opinions within community on issues such as juvenile justice and Blak Lives Matter.
+Your studies will cover topics including Indigenous history, contemporary culture and approaches to social and emotional wellbeing, as well as the intersection between Western and Indigenous sciences, and how students can tackle diverse opinions within community on issues such as juvenile justice and Black Lives Matter.

 Your understanding of Indigenous Knowledges gained throughout your learning journey will give you the skills to engage with and support Indigenous communities including Aboriginal and Torres Strait Islander communities, in respectful and impactful ways.